Special Note: Guardianship Family Needed

 Shyhaila is waiting for a loving, committed family who can provide long lasting care.
 While adoption is not a culturally appropriate option, she still needs permanency through a guardianship family.
 Learn more about Guardianship or Long Term Foster Care here.
 Learn more about the Indian Child Welfare Act (ICWA) process and considerations when fostering, adopting or becoming a guardian for Native American or Alaskan Native children here.

 Shy also likes pets!
 She would love to have a cat in her new home and family.
 Shy loves to be outdoors, and enjoys camping and hiking, so an active family would be a good fit for her.
-Shy has said she does not want to live in the “big city” and would be okay with sharing a room with another child.
-Shy said she wouldn’t mind living in a big house that has a large backyard.
+Shy has said she does not want to live in the “big city” and wouldn’t mind living in a big house that has a large backyard.

 A loving, predictable, and stable family, particularly where there is a female caregiver she can bond closely with would be ideal for Shy.
-She enjoys being around younger children and could do well with younger siblings.
+She would do best as an only child as she deserves to be the sole focus of adoring adults.
 Shy needs a family who will be able to help her make new friends, have fun, and build new skills all at once.
-She is a warm and loving child who likes physical affection and hugs with her trusted and loving adult caregivers.
-Shy does well with clear expectations and routines.
+She is a warm and loving child who likes physical affection and hugs with her trusted and loving adult caregivers, but she also values boundaries.
+Shy does well with clear expectations, consistent routines and visual prompts and reminders.
 Shy’s foster parent reports that she can be a strong advocate for herself when she wants something, and that knowing expectations is very helpful for her.

 Shy needs a family that can help her continue to develop a strong and positive self-concept, including feeling able to talk about and embrace her Klamath identity.
 Her guardianship resource does not need to be from a particular race or culture, but must be supportive and encouraging of Shy in developing her own identity and exploring her Tribal heritage and what it means to her.Shy is a great girl in need of a lasting family to permanently connect with her and her Tribe, and to join her circle of support.
 Shy longs for a family to fill, and re-fill, her bucket with stability, love, and permanency.
 This caring and funny young lady will brighten any home she lives in with her shining spirit.